 To judge your success on social media networks, you’ll need to compare your brand to your competitors’ social media presences.
 Besides share of voice and engagement, consider brand mentions/chatter and the frequency of social media messages.
 By gauging how your competitors are performing better, you’ll be able to adjust your own messaging and techniques to suit your shared audiences better.Active social listening is the foundation of your social media strategy.
 Click To Tweet

 One of the major types of social listening is the competitor metric.
 Advertisers and website owners use competitor metrics to determine if they’re achieving the right amount of social listening within their accounts.
-Competitor metrics include how many people shared your post, how many people replied to your comment, or what recommendations you received from other users in social networking forums or other online communities.
+Competitor metrics include how many people shared your post, how many people replied to your comment, or what recommendations you received from other users in social networking forums or online communities.

-The information gathered through social media monitoring and social listening campaigns is then used internally and externally by companies researching their competitors’ activities.
+The information gathered through social media monitoring and social listening campaigns is used internally and externally by companies researching their competitors’ activities.

-What Is the Best Social Listening Tool?
+What Is the Best Social Media Listening Tool?

 - Sprout Social